lwhitler/thesis/README.md

-# Honors Thesis and ASU/NASA Space Grant
+# Honors Thesis

-Primarily scripts to do things that I'm mostly done playing with.
+Environmental Systematics and the Impact on 21-cm Measurements of the Epoch of Reionization